Rossmoor, Walnut Creek, California

-Rossmoor is a gated community in Walnut Creek, California, with a population of about 9,800.
+Rossmoor is a gated community in Walnut Creek, California, United States, with a population of about 9,800.
 It was one of the first "active adult" communities for residents 55 years or older in the San Francisco Bay Area.
 The 6,676 homes are made up of cooperatives, condominiums and single-family homes spread out over a valley of 1,800 acres about 45 minutes east of San Francisco.

 History

 In the 1930s, Scottish-American industrialist Stanley Dollar constructed an estate in Tice Creek Valley near Walnut Creek in Contra Costa County, where the Dollar family bred Hereford cattle and raised show horses.
 The estate expanded from 1436 acre to 2200 acre.

 In 1960, Dollar's son, R. Stanley Dollar Jr., sold the estate to Ross W. Cortese, owner of development company Rossmoor Corporation.
 Cortese had previously been involved in the development of a different community also called Rossmoor in Orange County.
 Cortese initially planned to develop the Walnut Creek Rossmoor as a Leisure World community, but abandoned this plan shortly after breaking ground.
 The "Leisure World" trademark is still in use by the Cortese family, but has not been applied to Rossmoor in Walnut Creek for years.